 Report: Without safeguards, Internet and IoT may create surveillance states in near future

 Tech-addiction is on the rise.
-Gaming Disorder is now included in the World Health Organization, International Classification of Diseases.
-Teenagers are showing signs of addiction from watching screens nine hours per day, while being exposed to non-ionizing radiation from Wi-Fi and their devices.
+Gaming Disorder is now included in the World Health Organization’s International Classification of Diseases.
+Teenagers are showing signs of addiction from watching screens nine hours per day, while being exposed to non-ionizing radiation from Wi-Fi and devices.
 The American Academy of Pediatrics (AAP) recommends that doctors prescribe “creative unplugged play-time” for children.
 The need for such a recommendation is a sad commentary on the current state of affairs.

 Our kids need more time with one another and in nature, and less with technology and screens.
 5G will worsen the problem of dependence on, and addiction to technology.

 We have allowed industry to define who we are, what we do, and where we are headed as a species.
 We and our children deserve better.
 We don’t need more internet-connectivity, we need more connection.

 Tech Overuse & Addiction – “Books and Other Resources”

 Eliminating the Human

 I asked my students to turn in their cell phones and write about living without them.
 Here’s what they had to say.

 - The energy consumed by all the constantly-communicating “things” machines, applications, sensors, surveillance cameras, etc.

 - The astronomical amount of energy needed to manufacture all these IoT things, devices and accompanying infrastructure (embodied energy).